Fred Piehl

-Frederick H. Piehl (May 16, 1880 in Seymour, Wisconsin – February 16, 1939 in Rhinelander, Wisconsin) was a pioneer Oneida County, Wisconsin resident and a prominent figure in local business and public life.
+Frederick H. Piehl (May 16, 1880 in Seymour, Wisconsin – February 16, 1939 in Rhinelander, Wisconsin) was a public figure and businessman in Oneida County, Wisconsin.
 Piehl was a member of the county board of supervisors for 11 years.

-He was a member of Rhinelander's first city council under the city manager form of government.
+Piehl was a member of Rhinelander's first city council under the city manager form of government.
 As a member of the county board, he represented the fourth ward of the city.
 He was the chairman of the audit and towns and villages committees of the board, and was a member of the forestry and conservation committee.

-Piehl operated the Gagen Land and Cedar company in Piehl, Wisconsin and the Northern Cedar and Lumber Company.
+He operated the Gagen Land and Cedar company in Piehl, Wisconsin and the Northern Cedar and Lumber Company.